 Irish wakes are anything but a somber affair.
 Merrymaking was a common part of the traditional Irish wake and a major part of the grieving process in Ireland.

-Storytelling, mischief making, and games were all part of the send-off and eased the suffering for the deceased's family.
+Pagan ritual was the root of the wake and much of the carrying-on was frowned upon by the church.
+Storytelling, mischief-making, and games were all part of the send-off in an attempt to ease the suffering for the deceased's family.

-"As in other Celtic countries, Irish mourners adopted the custom as a way to keep vigil over their dead until the time of burial, and it evolved into an occasion of sadness and merriment."
+As in other Celtic countries, Irish mourners adopted the custom as a way to keep vigil over their dead until the time of burial, and it evolved into an occasion mixed with both sadness and merriment.

 Lewd songs, pranks, and games with names like "Priest of the Parish" and "Hide the Gulley" were commonplace at wakes up until the mid-1900s.

-Even contests of strength, which included lifting the corpse, was common.
-Also common was hiding under the corpse’s bed and shaking it when someone walked in scaring the daylights out of them
+Another prank often played was hiding under the corpse’s bed and shaking it when someone walked in, scaring the living daylights out of them

-Custom dictated that crying could not begin until after the body was prepared, for fear that evil spirits would be attracted which would take the soul of the deceased.
+Custom dictated that crying could not begin until after the body was prepared, for fear that evil spirits would be attracted to the body and would take the soul of the deceased.

-"Female keeners were often hired, and they wailed and cried and recited poetry lamenting the loss of the loved one, with the mourner at the head of the bed striking the first note or wail."
+Female keeners were often hired by the family, and they wailed and cried and recited poetry, lamenting the loss of the loved one.
+The principal mourner stood at the head of the bed striking the first note or wail.